What is the UC ANR brand?

 A brand promise is a statement of what stakeholders and end-users can expect from our educational content, programs and services.
 It summarizes the “value proposition” of UC ANR – the benefits our audiences experience in working with us.
 Our brand promise is as follows:

-UC ANR makes a difference in the lives of Californians by supporting and improving the health of our state’s communities, environment, food systems, workforce and economy.
+We promise to make a difference in the lives of Californians by supporting and improving the health of our state’s communities, environment, food systems, workforce and economy.

 Examples of brand personality reflected in messaging